 Secret #2: I figured out the food I need.

 I know I’m NOT going to eat breakfast, unless I’m out with family or friends or on vacation.
 I know “breakfast is the most important meal of the day” but this works for me.
-I also know I will have 2 bananas, 5 scrambled eggs, and tomatoes for lunch on Monday/Wednesday/Friday.
+I also know I will have 2 bananas, 4 scrambled eggs, and some lunch meat for lunch on Monday/Wednesday/Friday.
 I also know I’m going to have 2 bananas, 1 can of tunafish, and a bowl of Campbell’s Chicken Noodle Soup (Family Style) on Tuesdays/Thursdays.
 Dinners during the week are a variable, but my wife typically cooks healthy so I’m covered.
-Snacks will include some kind of mixed nuts, protein shake, or fruit.
+Snacks will include some kind of mixed nuts, granola, protein bar, or fruit.

 Yeah, I know.
 This sounds weird, but it works for me and I figured it out.
 I’m very satisfied with my meals.
 I look forward to them, and they make me stronger.